grow-assistant/sales-assistant/codebase_export.md

             "2.
 Maintain professional but friendly tone\n"
             "3.
 Keep paragraphs concise\n"
             "4.
 Include relevant details from context\n"
             "5.
+Address any potential objections using the objection handling guide\n" "6.
 Return ONLY the subject and body"
         )

         payload = {